 North Carolina

-North Carolina’s law exempts gold and silver bullion products from sales taxes if the value of the bullion is primarily determined by its metal content rather than its form.
-Starting January 1, 2025, this exemption also applies to coins, leaf, foil, and other forms where value gets calculated on metal content.
+Gold and silver bullion is exempt from sales tax if its value is determined primarily by metal content.
+This applies to coins, leaf, foil, and other forms where value is calculated on metal content.

 North Dakota

-The state of North Dakota does not have sales tax on gold or silver bullion coins or bars.
+No state sales tax on gold or silver bullion coins or bars.

 Ohio

-Ohio passed a law under House Bill 110 in 2021 that eliminated state sales tax on precious metals.
+House Bill 110 (2021) eliminated state sales tax on precious metals.

 Oklahoma